phyhouhou/SpringboardProjects/SecondCapstoneProject/2ndCapstoneProjectFinalReport/SecondCapstoneFinalReport/2ndCapstoneProject_FinalReport.md

 ## Build LDA Model with sklearn <a class="anchor" id="Build-LDA-Model-with-sklearn"></a>
 In this section, we will first clean the texts and then create a word-document matrix, which is a required input for implementing the LDA algorithm with sklearn.
-We will then build a LDA model and discuss the model performance to find out what topics reviewers are talking about.
+We will then build a LDA model and discuss the model performance.

 ### Clean-up Review Text